 Recently, the sandhill crane has expanded its range far west into Siberia, and the Russian population today may exceed 10,000 birds.
 Traditionally, Russian hunters do not shoot sandhill cranes, but in later years they have become so numerous that some hunting of the species takes place.
 The cranes are omnivorous, eating whatever they can find: roots, insects, mice, and eggs and young of numerous species of birds.
 Thus, the beautiful birds have become a threat to Siberian breeding waders, many of which are already in dire straits.
-(Read more about the sandhill crane on this website, see Animals: Sandhill cranes are a threat to Siberian breeding birds.)
+You ay read more about the sandhill crane on the page Animals: Sandhill cranes are a threat to Siberian breeding birds.

 At first sight, parts of the endless Arctic landscape seem completely virgin.
 But appearances are deceptive, and everywhere Man has left his stamp.
 Empty oil-drums lie scattered almost everywhere, and in many places, the remains of buildings or scaffolds point somewhat wantonly towards the sky.
 Rows of poles, with power lines dangling like spaghetti, are drawing lines across the landscape.
 One of the ugliest sights you can imagine is a deserted gold-digging camp – sheds built helter-skelter; enormous gravel heaps; broken-down machinery; tracks of caterpillars everywhere, like scars in the landscape.
 Above a camp, which has not yet been completely deserted, we find a level place to pitch our tents, with a fine view.
 It is too early in the year to dig for gold, so we have the whole area to ourselves.

 Birdlife is rich here.
-We see more great knots, and a red-necked stint (Calidris ruficollis) returns to its nest, although we are standing only three or four metres away.
+We encounter more great knots, and a red-necked stint (Calidris ruficollis) returns to its nest, although we are standing only a few metres away.
 Like the common sandpiper (Actitis hypoleucos), the grey-tailed tattler (Tringa brevipes) repeatedly wags the rear part of its body up and down.
 Among the rocks, we observe several northern pikas (Ochotona hyperborea).
 More than twenty species of these small, rabbit-like animals live in Central Asia, the Himalaya, and North America.